MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/vue/events.md

 ### Emit example

-For example, we pass a variable to a component like `TextInput` and then use it.
+For example, we pass a parent-level variable to a child component like `TextInput`.
+Then we use the component to modify parent variable through an event.

+This relies on the standard `input` event.

+Note use of `v-model="my_variable"` in the parent and `v-on:input="$emit('input', $event.target.value)"` in the child.

 - `components/TextInput.vue`
     ```vue